 Get the Full FocusEconomics Latin America Report

-Inflation expectations in the region increased in July following last month’s stabilization.
-LatinFocus panelists raised their inflation forecasts by 0.5 percentage points over the previous month and now expect the regional average to close 2014 at 12.0%.
-Analysts also raised their 2015 inflation projections from June's 9.3% to 9.7%.
+Inflation expectations for Latin America rose again in August, mainly reflecting higher inflation in Venezuela.
+LatinFocus panelists raised their inflation forecasts for 2014 by 0.1 percentage points and now expect the regional average to close 2014 at 12.1%.
+Analysts also raised their inflation projections for 2015 from July's 9.7% to 10.2%.

 5 years of Latin America economic forecasts for more than 30 economic indicators.

 See all the data and analysis available in each of our Regional and Country reports.